crisariza/blog/lib/o(n).md

 O (Nm): If you have a loop inside a loop.
 But not any nested loop is a O (Nm), just in the cases where both the loops depend of n.

 O (Kn): If you diagram this, it would look like a tree, because each time you call a function, that function calls other two functions.
 The most common example is Fibonacci.

+O (V+E): Tipically takes visiting each vertix (V) and every connected node (E).
+Example: A DFS in a graph.

+O (N!): This is the classic Travel Sales Man where you need to check every possible combination for every element.

+O (??): This is in a algorithm that the result is random.